finos/rune-dsl/documentation/rosetta-modelling-component.md

 For clarity purposes, the documentation snippets omit the synonyms and definitions that are associated with the classes and attributes, unless the purpose of the snippet is to highlight some of those features.
 {{< /notice >}}

-## Built-in type

-Rosetta includes a number of built-in types that are defined at the language level and do not need to be redefined with each model.
-By contrast, the types that are not built-in and which a model defines are often referred to as *complex types*.

-### Basic Type

-Rosetta defines five fundamental data types.
-The set of basic types available in the Rosetta DSL are controlled at the language level by the `basicType` definition:

-- `string` - Text
-- `int` - integer numbers
-- `number` - decimal numbers
-- `boolean` - logical true of false
-- `time` - simple time values (e.g. \"05:00:00\")

-### Record Type

-Rosetta defines two additional types known as *record types*:

-- `date`
-- `zonedDateTime`

-The set of record types available in the Rosetta DSL are controlled at the language level by the `recordType` definition.

-Record types are simplified data types:

-- Record types are pure data definitions and do not allow specification of validation logic in a [condition](#condition-statement).
-- Record types are handled specially in the code-generators and so form part of the Rosetta DSL rather than any specifc model.

-The `zonedDateTime` is a special record type that unambiguously refers to a single instant of time.

-Alternatively, a model could define a data type `BusinessCenterTime`, where a simple `time` \"5:00:00\" is specified alongside a business center.
-The simple time should be interpreted with the time-zone information of the associated business centre.

 ## Enumeration

 ### Purpose

 **Enumeration is the mechanism through which an attribute may only take some specific controlled values**.
-An *enumeration* is the container for the corresponding set of controlled (or enumeration) values.
+An *enumeration* is the container for the corresponding set of controlled values.

 This mimics the *scheme* concept, whose values may be specified as part of an existing standard and can be represented through an enumeration in the Rosetta DSL.
 Typically, a scheme with no defined values is represented as a basic `string` type.